 Chronic lymphocytic leukemia (CLL)

-CLL mainly affects older adults and accounts for one-third of all new cases of leukemia with nearly16,000 new cases every year.
-CLL accounts for about one-third of all new cases of leukemia.
+CLL mainly affects older adults and accounts for 16,000, one-third of all new cases of leukemia every year.
 The average age of diagnosis is 72 years.
 CLL is rare in those under 40 and extremely rare in children.

 Lymphocytes evolve from immature stem cells, growing into T lymphocytes (T cells), B lymphocytes (B cells), or natural killer (NK) cells.
 Each of these plays a special role in the body’s immune defense.